techacademy-team01/multi-tenancy-gitops/doc/sko-scenario.md

         - argocd/sko-sample/ace-001.yaml
         ```

-    - Add, Commit and Push the changes to multi-tenancy-gitops; then refresh in argoCD console the `Application` application. **Make sure that all the status are Sync and Healthy before progressing.**
+    - Add, Commit and Push the changes to multi-tenancy-gitops-apps and multi-tenancy-gitops; then refresh in argoCD console the `Application` application. **Make sure that all the status are Sync and Healthy before progressing.**

     - Check that those deployment are successful